 Don’t confuse struts with shocks.
-The only job of shocks is to prevent the car from bouncing, while struts do that as well as replacing the upper control arm and upper ball joint used in conventional suspension systems.
-Struts play a critical role in not only absorbing shock, but also provide structural support for the suspension system, hold the tire in proper alignment, and support the coil spring.
+The only job of shocks is to prevent the car from bouncing, while struts do that as well as replace the upper control arm and upper ball joint used in conventional suspension systems.
+Struts play a critical role in not only absorbing shock, but also providing structural support for the suspension system, holding the tire in proper alignment, and supporting the coil spring.

 How Often Should I Replace Struts?

 There are two ways of answering this question.
 You can replace struts as part of regular maintenance, relying on mileage to indicate when it’s time for new struts.

 Depending on a variety of factors, your struts could need replacement in as little as 100,000km or last for over 300,000km.
 Typically, we expect struts to be replaced right around the 200,000km mark.
 Your mechanic will let you know if they think it’s time.

 Alternatively, you could wait until your struts are showing signs of wear.
 A full strut replacement isn’t a particularly cheap service, so it can make sense to hold off on repairs until it is necessary.
 Your struts will show signs of wear well before driving would become dangerous, so you have a nice window of time to schedule the service.

 There are a number of signs that indicate worn-out struts.
 Pay attention to the following and bring your vehicle to a mechanic when you notice any issues.